RobTheFiveNine/xivlauncher-auto-otp/README.md

 If you are unable to extract the secret from your current 2FA setup, your only way forward will be to remove the existing 2FA from your account, and set it up again, but when setting it back up, choosing to enter the key (aka the secret) manually rather than using the QR code.

-For instructions on setting up an authenticator without a QR code, see [https://www.square-enix-games.com/en_GB/seaccount/otp/authenticator.html](https://www.square-enix-games.com/en_GB/seaccount/otp/authenticator.html).
+For instructions on setting up an authenticator without a QR code, see [https://www.square-enix-games.com/en_GB/seaccount/otp/authenticator.html](https://www.square-enix-games.com/en_GB/seaccount/otp/authenticator.html); specifically, the section titled `Registration for Google Authenticator (Authentication Key Entry)`.

 When setting your 2FA back up this way, make note of the key that you are entering into your Google Authenticator app, as this will be the value we use as the secret in XIVLauncher Auto OTP.